 By Tammy Whitacre firstname.lastname@example.org

-The Village Board has approved a dissolution plan presented by the committee, and the next step is a public hearing.
-If any amendments are made to the plan, the village must hold a second public hearing for public comment.
-Residents have 45 days from the final public hearing to file a petition containing 25 percent of registered village voters signatures for another referendum; otherwise, the village will dissolve as per the plan on Dec.
+The plan, with amendments was approved following a public hearing on Nov.
+4, but the village is only halfway through the process.
+Residents now have 45 days, or Dec.
+19, from the final public hearing to file a petition containing signatures of 25 percent of registered village voters for another referendum; otherwise the village will dissolve as per the plan on Dec.
 31, 2015.
 In the event a petition is filed, a second vote on the plan itself will be held.
-If residents vote to approve the plan, the village will dissolve; if voters do not approve the plan, the village remains.
+If voters approve the plan, the village will dissolve; if voters do not approve the plan, the village remains as it is.

-The plan anticipates an annual savings of $509,929 and an additional $691,941 annual impact on the general fund, affecting the tax levy, due to the shift to district expenses.
 Under dissolution, village property owners will see a 38 percent decrease in their total tax rate, from $24.76 to $15.28 per $1,000 of assessed value.
-Residents living outside the village, however, will see a 43 percent increase in their total tax rate from $8.97 to $12.85 per thousand.
+Residents living outside the village, however, will see a 43 percent increase in their tax rate, from $8.97 to $12.85 per thousand.

 Mayor Corrine Kleisle said the changes made were few and mostly in the alternatives to dissolution.
 Among the changes, however, the board did reinstate the parking enforcement officer at a total cost of $39,000 annually, which will affect the bottom line numbers slightly, she said.
 Kleisle said the board felt it was unlikely a police officer could fill the role and still maintain his other duties.

 The reinstatement comes after residents voiced concerns at a public hearing about the plan — largely from residents outside the village who ultimately have no vote in the matter.
 One of the concerns expressed by residents was the lack of a crossing guard to help school children crossing the street — a role filled by the parking enforcement officer.